No, President Donald Trump has not been good for comedy: An investigation

 It was the end of a long election, in what many agreed at the time was among the worst years ever.

-It was also the end of a long 1.5 seasons of Saturday Night Live, following Donald Trump’s escalator announcement that he was running for president, and that Mexicans are rapists.
+It was also the end of a long season-and-a-half of Saturday Night Live, following Donald Trump’s escalator announcement that he was running for president, and that Mexicans are rapists.

 To observers who have since taken in the relentless horror show of 2020, the political sketches from SNL just before Election Day 2016 now play like janky dispatches from an alternate universe, one in which President Hillary Clinton’s coronation is still just around the corner.
 In those sketches, and according to the conventional wisdom of the time, that outcome was all but certain.